 7.5.
 In order to enable the Company to effectively evaluate and investigate the report, whistleblowers are urged to provide a detailed description of the matter.
 All notices may be submitted anonymously, however, reporters are encouraged to provide the Company with their names and contact details (email, telephone number), since it may help in the investigation and let the Company inform the whistleblower of the results thereof.

 7.6.
-All reports and notices shall be received and processed in accordance with the RETAL Group whistleblowing protocol.
+All reports and notices shall be received and processed in accordance with RETAL whistleblowing protocol.
 The Company shall do its best to maintain confidentiality of the identity of the reporting person to the extent it is allowed to do so by the applicable laws and such practice does not preclude prosecution of violators and the appropriate legal procedures.

 8. ADVICE AND INTERPRETATION